 The residents will benefit from clean, renewable heat with demonstrable savings expected from the combination of smart controls and automated load shifting.

-In this case, smart meters enable residents to switch to Octopus Agile, an experimental flexible tariff which varies the electricity price every half hour and optimises energy use when renewable power is prevalent on the grid.
+In this case, smart meters enable residents to switch to dynamic time-of-use electricity tariff, an experimental flexible tariff which varies the electricity price every half hour and optimises energy use when renewable power is prevalent on the grid.

 Internet connected ‘Switchee’ smart heating controls will automatically run resident’s heating systems at the lowest cost times to reduce their bills while maintaining their comfort levels, and caring for the environment.

 This is a set up that can be replicated in other ground source heat pump projects across the country to support mass decarbonisation and further electrification of the grid.

 Despite delays to commence as a result of coronavirus, Kensa expects to complete the installations across the Stonewater homes before winter 2020.